-BMO’s Chief Executive Officer and its Chief Financial Officer have signed a statement outlining management’s responsibility for financial information (PDF, 79 KB) in the annual consolidated financial statements and Management’s Discussion and Analysis (MD&A).
+BMO’s Chief Executive Officer and its Chief Financial Officer have signed a statement that outlines management’s responsibility for financial information (PDF, 84 KB) in the annual consolidated financial statements and Management’s Discussion and Analysis (MD&A).
 The statement also explains the roles of the Audit and Conduct Review Committee and Board of Directors in respect of that financial information.

-Since November 1, 2011, BMO’s financial results have been reported in accordance with IFRS.
+Effective the first quarter of 2018, the bank prospectively adopted IFRS 9, Financial Instruments (IFRS 9).
+Prior periods have not been restated.
+Since November 1, 2011, the bank’s financial results have been reported in accordance with IFRS.
 Results for years prior to 2011 have not been restated and are presented in accordance with Canadian GAAP as defined at that time (CGAAP).
 As such, certain growth rates and compound annual growth rates (CAGR) may not be meaningful.
-On November 1, 2013, BMO adopted several new and amended accounting pronouncements issued by the International Accounting Standards Board.
-The consolidated financial statements for comparative periods in the fiscal years 2013 and 2012 have been restated.
-Certain other prior year data has been reclassified to conform with the current year’s presentation.
-The adoption of new IFRS standards in 2015 only impacted our results prospectively.
 Prior periods have been reclassified for methodology changes and transfers of certain businesses between operating groups.
-See page 46 of the 2017 Operating Groups Performance Review (PDF, 839 KB) section of the MD&A.
+See page 44 of the 2018 Operating Groups Performance Review (PDF, 681 KB) section of the MD&A.

 Who We Are

-Provides an overview of BMO Financial Group, explains the links between our financial objectives and our overall vision, and outlines “Reasons to invest in BMO” along with relevant key performance data.
+Provides an overview of BMO Financial Group, our financial objectives and outlines “Reasons to invest in BMO” along with relevant key performance data.

 Outlines our enterprise-wide strategy and the context in which it is developed.